 Since January 2013 I have been able to travel long-term, either abroad or on the road without having to return to the normal working world.
-During that time, particularly as my blog has grown more popular in recent years, I’ve gotten questions from readers about how they too can follow in my footsteps to create a life that involves more travel, adventure, or is simply better aligned with their values or interests.
+During that time, particularly as my blog has grown more popular in recent years, I’ve gotten more questions from readers about how they too can follow in my footsteps to create a life that involves more travel, adventure, or is simply better aligned with their values or interests.
 But if you want to quit your job to travel, there are some steps you should take before and after so you can sustain those travels.

 Enter the Super Simple 5-Step Secret Formula (SS5SSF) to Travel Long-Term

 Oftentimes, people seem to be looking for a secret or some little known trick that will allow them to do so as well… Unfortunately, there isn’t actually any secret formula, sorry about that!

 But I do have a series of straight forward, simple steps (yes, five of them!) that you can take in order to free yourself from the 9-to-5 and do more of you what daydream of doing if you weren’t stuck at work.
 Yes, that’s all it takes if you want to know how to quit your job and travel (without running back to your old boss and begging for a job when the money runs out).